 Finding the right date to hold your event is very important to ensure that it does not compete or clash with other student or external events.
 An event may be declined if it conflicts with a previous booking or clashes irrevocably with another event.
 Planning well ahead is key to to maximising your event’s success.
 Many well planned events can fail simply because the date or time is not conducive to expected attendees.
 Submitting an event form will assist us to check your event for any conflicts and lock in your required dates and venues.
 We can also provide helpful advice backed by years of experience hosting student events at Bond.

-The following venues are available to be booked.
-Some may incur a room hire/set up fee and are used for many University and external functions.
-The student event officer will advise you of the availability on receipt of your submitted event form.
-We can also help to suggest some perfect locations that will suit your event perfectly.
+Bond allows students to utilise campus grounds and buildings to host various student functions and events.
+The following venues are just a few of the options available.
+Some may incur a room hire/set up fee and are used for many University functions.
+An Event Officer will advise you of the availability on receipt of your submitted event form.
+We can also help to suggest some locations that will suit your event perfectly.
 If you can't find your venue below, no problem, simply leave this section in the form blank and ask for assistance.
 We can certainly help!

 - Ornamental Lawns